-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion i,y,", and,Wsite & NLT,y are to be described in PDD( see serial no.30 of AMS.III.D,Version 14.). (iii) The genetic source of the livestock need to be monitored.(see serial no 31(a) of Methodology). (iv) Onsite inspection of each farm for each verification period need to be included. (see serial no 33 of Methodology). (v)Determination of hourly mass flow rate of methane in the residual gas (TMRG,h) for arriving flare efficiency (refer Step 5 & 6 of Tool) and monitoring of FVRG,h is not specifically included in the parameters to be monitored (iv) The farm inspection is at least once a year, according to the POP 2 Site Inspection.
-Section B.7.1 in the PDD. (v) The mass flow rate is determined in the operational procedure POP 17.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion Also see serial No 26 of methodology. (ii) The system used for monitoring MS% i,y,", and, Wsite & NLT, y are to be described in PDD(see serial no.30 of AMS.III.D, Version 14.). (iii) The genetic source of the livestock need to be monitored. (see serial no 31(a) of Methodology). (iv) Onsite inspection of each farm for each verification period need to be included. (see serial no 33 of Methodology). (v) Determination of hourly mass flow rate of methane in the residual gas (TMRG,h) for arriving flare efficiency (refer Step 5 & 6 of Tool) and monitoring of FVRG,h is not specifically included in the parameters to be monitored (iii) A operational procedure POP 15 is implemented to monitor the genetic annually (iv) The farm inspection is at least once a year, according to the POP 2 Site Inspection.
+Section B7.1 in the PDD. (v) The mass flow rate is determined in the operational procedure POP 17.
 The FVRG,h will be included in the POP 5, where the fraction of methane in the biogas and in the residual gas is monitored.
+CL 6 As stated in the PDD, the project will reduce the environment impacts, like the population of lies, possible spread of disease and odor; however no comment was included about environment licenses of the farms.
+DNV requests documented evidences of the Environmental Licenses The document Environmental Impact Report -Relatorio de Impacto Ambiental - to be send to DNV Brazil with this report.
+In addition, the following environmental licenses were provided: Farm / site - License Faz.
+Bela Vista - Alamir - 00333 / 24 January 2007 Fazenda Estiva - 012577 / 15 August 2008 Fazenda Campo Alegre - L0053 / 15 June 2007 Faz.
+Bela Vista- Saraiva - L0061 / 13 July 2007 Faz.
+Barreiro - Miguel - L0115 / 3 November 2004 Fazenda Santa Juliana - L0113 / 3 November 2004 The document Environmental Impact Report and environmental licenses were presented.
+There for this CL is closed.

-CL 6 Local stakeholders, such as the City Hall, the environmental state and local agencies, and local communities associations, were invited to comment on the project, in accordance with the requirements of Resolution 1 of the Brazilian DNA.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion Faz.
+Santo Antonio - LO040 / 31 March 2006 Faz.
+Barreiro- Belchior - LO044 / 3 November 2003 Fazenda Caixeta - LO021 / 9 March 2007 Fazenda Lageado - 5453 / 21 August 2008 Faz.
+Paraíso - LO047 / 21 May 2004 Faz.
+Da Lagoa - 617087 / 27 November 2007 Granja Sol Nascente - LO042 / 3 September 2001 Faz.
+Dona Alice - 5606629410152 / 30 November 2007 Faz.
+Capão Grosso - 560662288011 / 28 November 2007 Granja Dona Alzira - 5606725450127 / 02 January 2008 CL 7 Local stakeholders, such as the City Hall, the environmental state and local agencies, and local communities associations, were invited to comment on the project, in accordance with the requirements of Resolution 1 of the Brazilian DNA.
 However, according to Resolution 1, the project participants did not invite all the stakeholders.
 In addition, the project proponent did not identify all stakeholders that have made comments.
-The letters sent to the local stakeholders, the comments received and how due account was E.1.1 The copy of letters sent to the local stakeholders, the comments received and how due account was taken will be showed to DNV.
-The invitation letters and the mail receipts were received from the PP. In addition all clarification meetings and commentaries were verified.
+The letters sent to the local stakeholders, the comments received and how due account was taken were not evidenced.
+DNV requests a copy of these.
+E.1.1 The copy of letters sent to the local stakeholders, the comments received and how due account was taken will be showed to DNV.
+The invitations letters and the mail receipts were received from the PP. In addition all clarification meetings and commentaries were verified.
 All comments were about the specific technician issues and supporting the project.
 Therefore this CL is closed.